theRealAph/ScopeLocals/README.md

 }
 ```

-but instead you'll have to do something like this:
+instead you'll have to do something like this, where `DatabaseContext.run()` binds a thread local then calls a lambda:

 ```
 DatabaseContext.run(() -> doSomething());